turbot/pipes-docs/docs/using/flowpipe/mods.md

 ## Viewing Installed Mods

 You can view the mods that are installed in your workspace from the **Mod** tab for the Flowpipe service in your workspace.
-Navigate to your workspace, then the the **Pipes** tab, and choose **Flowpipe**.
+Navigate to your workspace, then to the **Pipes** tab, and choose **Flowpipe**.
 The **Mods** tab will list the mods that you have installed, as well as information about the version or branch that is installed.
 You can type a search string or filter in the **Query** box to filter the list.

 ![](/images/docs/pipes/flowpipe/flowpipe_mod_list.png)